xiezibuyongbi/bing-wallpaper/README.md

 ```

 # Usage
-Edit the temporary background image storage path in src.py, and create a plan with windows task schedular to run it every day.
+Edit the temporary background image storage path in src.py.
+You can create a plan with windows task schedular to run it every day or
+launch it manually.